 As the demographic accustomed to watching online videos on smartphones begins to desire "viewing online videos on a larger screen," the trend of the television set—the largest screen in the home—gaining attention as a device for watching online videos is likely to intensify.

-After all, the television in the living room is, above all, a dedicated video viewing device.
+After all, the TV in the living room is, above all, a dedicated video viewing device.
 It offers higher picture and sound quality, and the viewing environment should be better than that of a PC.
-While television viewing is primarily broadcast-based, when consumers begin to recognize the TV as another internet device, a full-fledged competition for viewing time, distinct in character from that of smartphones, may intensify.
+While TV viewing is primarily for broadcasts, when consumers begin to recognize the TV as another internet device, a serious competition for viewing time, distinct from that of smartphones, may begin in earnest.

-While the current internet connectivity rate for TVs or TV-connected devices stands at 26.9% (May 2016, d-campX; base population = TV owners), which is still not particularly high, future trends warrant attention.
+While the current internet connectivity rate for TV sets or TV-connected devices stands at 26.9% (May 2016, d-campX; base population = TV set owners), which is still not particularly high, future trends warrant attention.

 [Survey Overview]